New video appears to show three police officers kneeling on George Floyd - Local News 8

 New video appears to show three police officers kneeling on George Floyd

-Previous video from eyewitness Darnella Frazier showed Floyd, 46, being knelt on by one officer–Derek Chauvin.
-CNN has not been able to locate the person who shot the new video.
+Previous video from eyewitness Darnella Frazier showed Floyd, 46, being knelt on by one officer — Derek Chauvin.
+CNN has not been able to locate the person who shot the latest video.

-Chauvin was taken into custody on Friday afternoon, according to the Minnesota Department of Public Safety.
-He faces charges of third-degree murder and manslaughter, according to Hennepin County Attorney Mike Freeman.
+Chauvin was taken into custody on Friday afternoon, according to the Minnesota Department of Public Safety, charged with third-degree murder and manslaughter, according to Hennepin County Attorney Mike Freeman.

+On June 3, Chauvin was charged with a new, more serious count of second-degree murder.

+The other three officers — J. Alexander Kueng, Thomas Lane and Tou Thao — were charged June 3 with aiding and abetting second-degree murder, and aiding and abetting second-degree manslaughter.

 CNN has reached out to Chauvin’s attorney and the Minneapolis police union for comment.